 Remain calm but firm

-(Tweens can be hormonal and snarky at times!)
+(Tweens can be hormonal and snarky at times!
+It happens.)

-If we expect our children to learn to be respectful, we have to control our own emotions and our words.
+If we expect our children to learn to be respectful, we have to control our own emotions and choice of words.

 Do not allow them to gain power over you in this way.